 In the present study, the predominance of the following markers in defining chronic lymphocytic leukemias (CLLs) was observed: CD19, CD5, CD23, CD43, CD200, and low expression of CD79b, FMC7, CD20, and surface immunoglobulins.
-These results align with those previously reported by Rawstron (Rawstron & al., 2018) and Mayeur-Rousse (Mayeur-Rousse & al., 2023), who found that CLLs were characterized by the same markers across various studies.
-CD5 expression has been observed in all CLL cases (Sales & al., 2017).
+These results align with those previously reported by Rawstron (Rawstron et al., 2018) and Mayeur-Rousse (Mayeur-Rousseat al., 2023), who found that CLLs were characterized by the same markers across various studies.
+CD5 expression has been observed in all CLL cases (Sales atal., 2017).
 CD200 and CD23 have been identified as effective discriminators between CLL and mantle cell lymphoma (MCL) (Canton et al., 2014).
 The distinction between lymphocytic malignancies (LM) and CLL is predicated on the presence of CD5 expression, a feature that is nearly constant in both conditions.
-However, the presence of CD23 and CD200 negativity, coupled with a Matutes score of less than three, serves to differentiate between these two conditions (Gao & al., 2009; Cavailles et al., 2017).
+However, the presence of CD23 and CD200 negativity, coupled with a Matutes score of less than three, serves to differentiate between these two conditions (Gao at al., 2009; Cavailles et al., 2017).
 Further distinguishing features include strong expression of FMC7, CD20, and CD79b.

 CD200, a surface glycoprotein that promotes immune tolerance, is expressed in chronic lymphocytic leukemia (CLL) but is absent in lymphoma (LM), making it a valuable diagnostic marker in flow cytometry.
-Its application has broadened for the differential diagnosis of other lymphoproliferative disorders, although its expression can be variable (Cavailles & al., 2017).
+Its application has broadened for the differential diagnosis of other lymphoproliferative disorders, although its expression can be variable (Cavailles at al., 2017).
 Both CLL and LM express the markers CD19, CD5, and CD43.
 The CD5 molecule, typically found on the surface of T lymphocytes and a minority of B lymphocytes in a normal state, is nearly always present on CLL lymphocytes.
 However, four cases of CLL did not express CD5.
-In one study, Doukoure et al. reported three cases of CLL with a lack of CD5 expression (Doukouré & al., 2023).
-Some authors have noted that the absence of CD5 is rare and may indicate a more aggressive form of the disease (Cazin & al., 2003).
+In one study, Doukoure et al. reported three cases of CLL with a lack of CD5 expression (Doukouré at al., 2023).
+Some authors have noted that the absence of CD5 is rare and may indicate a more aggressive form of the disease (Cazin at al., 2003).
 Marginal zone lymphoma (MZL) and lymphoplasmacytic lymphoma (LLP) accounted for nearly all non-CLL NLC-Bs.
 These were characterized by the following markers: CD19+, FMC7+, CD79b+, CD11c+, CD10-, CD5-, and CD23-.
-Splenic marginal zone lymphoma (SMZL) has been observed to disseminate into the bloodstream, with cells exhibiting the potential to express CD11c and CD103, while being CD5-/CD23- (Meryeme & al., 2020; Le Garff-Tavernier et al., 2013).
+Splenic marginal zone lymphoma (SMZL) has been observed to disseminate into the bloodstream, with cells exhibiting the potential to express CD11c and CD103, while being CD5-/CD23- (Meryeme at al., 2020; Le Garff-Tavernier et al., 2013).

 This study's findings differ from previous observations.
 For example, 5% of LSLV cases lacked CD103 expression.
 Some MZL were indistinguishable from LPL due to marker specificity issues.
 Plasmacytic differentiation or villeous lymphocytes exclude CLL; CD43 negativity differentiates them from LM.
 The Matutes score in this study was ≤2.
 Diagnosing chronic T-cell lymphoid neoplasia requires identifying immunophenotypic and clonal abnormalities.
 The EuroFlow group validated TRBC1, integrating it into the LST protocol to assess clonality in NHL (Blomme & al., 2023).
 TRBC1 targets the β chain's constant 1 region of the human TCR (Maciocia et al., 2017; Horna et al., 2021), confirming monotypy in all patients (9 cases) in this study.